ccammack/ccammack.com/content/posts/check-hard-drive-health-in-freebsd/index.md

 The software estimates and reports how long it will take to run as it begins.
 Use `smartctl -a` to keep an eye on its progress.

 {{< highlight txt >}}
-# smartctl -a /dev/ada3 | grep remaining
+# smartctl -a /dev/ada3 | grep -A 1 'Self.*status'

+Self-test execution status:      ( 249) Self-test routine in progress...
                                         90% of test remaining.
 {{< /highlight >}}